mdbergmann/cl-gserver/README.md

 Due to an asynchronous callback of a computation running is a separate thread, the `*sender*` must be copied into a lexical environment because at the time of when the callback is executed the `*sender*` can have a different value.

-For instance, if there is a potentially long running and asynchronous operation happening in 'receive', the _original_ sender must be captured and the async operation executed in a lexical context, like so (receice function):
+For instance, if there is a potentially long running and asynchronous operation happening in 'receive', the _original_ sender must be captured and the async operation executed in a lexical context, like so (receive function):

 ```elisp
 (lambda (msg)